Columbus Parks // Dublin Parks // Location Scouting

 We now challenge YOU!

 Get out there with your family.
 Bring the camera.
 Make and cherish memories that you want to hold onto forever.
-Tell the kids to FREEZE every now and then to get those “look at the camera!” pics, but also just snap away and capture them in the moment.
-Being themselves.
+Tell the kids to FREEZE every now and then to get those “look at the camera!” pics, but also just snap away and capture them in the moment being themselves.
 Step IN FRONT of the camera sometimes, despite how you look or feel.
 And those images that sit on your phone or camera or media card?
 Print them!
-Make a canvas!
-Or heck, start a blog!
+Make a canvas, a photo book or heck, start a blog!
 You will never get these moments back.
 And as legend has it, they will be some of the best days of your life.

 Okay, done jabbering!
 Drumroll please!